 Clinical Hypnosis, Lemke-ASCH, Level I-II

-Somatic Experiencing, Beginning I, Giarreto
+Somatic Experiencing, Beginning I

-Ego State Therapy, Lemke, Level 1
+Ego State Therapy, Lemke, Level I-II

 Internal Family Systems, Circle Program

-ISST-D Professional Training Program, Level I
+ISST-D Professional Training Program, Level I-II

 Neuroaffective Embodied Self-System Therapy, (Sandra Paulsen)

-Trauma Model Therapy (Colin Ross) Certified
+Trauma Model Therapy, (Colin Ross) Certified

 EMDR, Trained